 - Select WSS Calibration, Initial Initiation, or Recalibration, depending on the scanner.

-- You will have to move the seat FORWARD and UP to register this as the zero position in the next step.
-Then you move the seat towards the middle, then back, then down.
+- In the next step, you will have to move the seat FORWARD and UP to register this as the zero position.
+Then you move the seat towards the middle, back, and down.

 - Repeat the steps in 4 with a 17 kg weight on the passenger seat.

-- Repeat the WSS calibration steps 4 again with 44kg on the passenger seat.
+- Repeat the WSS calibration step 4 with 44kg on the passenger seat.
 (Add 27kg in addition to the 17kg or remove the 17kg weight and add the full 44kg.)

-Here is another example of how to perform Mercedes passenger weight sensor calibration using Autoland ISCAN II, which you will find on eBay's professional scanner.
+Here is another example of performing Mercedes passenger weight sensor calibration using Autoland ISCAN II, which you will find on eBay’s professional scanner.